 Alimony is a legal agreement in which a divorcing or separating spouse pays a set amount of money for a limited time to another spouse.
 While alimony is becoming rarer and trending toward a shorter amount of time, these agreements still happen.
-At Lokken & Associates, P.C., we work to get our clients fair alimony payments that help them maintain the lifestyle they enjoyed during the marriage.
+At Lokken & Putnam, P.C., we work to get our clients fair alimony payments that help them maintain the lifestyle they enjoyed during the marriage.
 Our Salt Lake City alimony attorneys serve clients in Cottonwood Heights and throughout Utah.

 Contact us online or call (801) 829-9783 to discuss your case with our team.

 What You Need to Know About Alimony

 A judge will decide the alimony amount paid and the length of time based on the needs and ability of the spouse.
 Unlike child support, there is no alimony calculator and a judge has flexibility over the final decision.
 While women have been traditionally favored, either person in a marriage can receive alimony.
 Ex-spouses in an annulled marriage do not qualify for alimony.

 Factors that help determine alimony amount and length include: